sballesteros/linked-data-registry/README.md

 but different because:

 - build from the start for [linked data](http://en.wikipedia.org/wiki/Linked_data)
-- data package are served as [JSON interpreded as JSON-LD](http://json-ld.org/spec/latest/json-ld/#interpreting-json-as-json-ld) and using the semantic of [schema.org](http://schema.org)
+- data package are served as [JSON-LD](http://json-ld.org) or [JSON interpreded as JSON-LD](http://json-ld.org/spec/latest/json-ld/#interpreting-json-as-json-ld) and using the semantic of [schema.org](http://schema.org)
 - semantic search is supported

 A client is in development [here](https://github.com/standard-analytics/ldpm).